the-moisrex/webpp/core/README.md

 ### Extension hierarchy assembly
 To assemble the extensions and the extensies into one single type we have to:

+1. Extract the type _extension pack_ from the router level extensions
-1. Extract _mother extensions_ from the extension pack
+2. Extract _mother extensions_ from the extension pack
-2. Apply the _mother extensions_ to the _mid-level extensie_
+3. Apply the _mother extensions_ to the _mid-level extensie_
-3. Extract the _child extensions_ from the extension pack
+4. Extract the _child extensions_ from the extension pack
-4. Apply the _mid-level extensie_ to first _child extension_ and then
+5. Apply the _mid-level extensie_ to first _child extension_ and then
    apply the result to the second _child extension_ and so on.
-5. Extract the _final extensie_ from the _mid-level extensie_
+6. Extract the _final extensie_ from the _mid-level extensie_
-6. Apply the result of the _child extension_ to the _final extensie_
+7. Apply the result of the _child extension_ to the _final extensie_